umotif-public/terraform-aws-waf-webaclv2/README.md

 - Module supports all AWS managed rules defined in https://docs.aws.amazon.com/waf/latest/developerguide/aws-managed-rule-groups-list.html.
 - Associating WAFv2 ACL with one or more Application Load Balancers (ALB)
 - Blocking IP Sets
-- Rate limiting IPs
+- Rate limiting IPs (and optional scopedown statements)
+- Byte Match statements
+- Geo set statements
+- Logical Statements (AND, OR, NOT)

 ## Terraform versions

-Terraform 0.13+ Pin module version to `~> v2.0`.
-Submit pull-requests to `master` branch.
+Terraform 0.13+ Pin module version to `~> v3.0`.
+Submit pull-requests to `main` branch.
 Terraform 0.12 < 0.13.
 Pin module version to `~> v1.0`.

 ## Usage

-Please pin down version of this module to exact version.
+Please pin down version of this module to exact version

+If referring directly to the code instead of a pinned version, take note that from release 3.0.0 all future changes will only be made to the `main` branch.

 ```hcl
 module "waf" {